polyraroh/rank-stat/README.md

 Currently, there is little to no documentation.
 Some is available as docstrings in the files.

 ## Usage
 The main file is `rs.py`.
 It provides class `rankStat`, which provides all the functionalities.
-The following code snippet creates a random 2D instance, evaluates estimator using WoA algorithm (an exact LP-based algorithm) and draws the problem.
+For example, the following code snippet creates a random 2D instance, evaluates estimator using WoA algorithm (an exact LP-based algorithm) and draws the problem.
 ```
 instance = rs.rankStat(10,2)
 instance.WoA()